Welcome to the South African Genetics Society

 Member

-MSc candidate in the Department of Botany and Plant Biotechnology at the faculty of Science in the University of Johannesburg.
-Current research project focuses on genomic sequencing of phytopathogenic Fusarium from the South African grassland biome.
+Njabulo is an MSc candidate in the Department of Botany and Plant Biotechnology at the Faculty of Science in the University of Johannesburg.
+His current research project focuses on genomic sequencing of phytopathogenic Fusarium from the South African grassland biome.

 Njabulo Khosa